Jan 04, 2018

 A year later when he was evaluated, he was found to have difficulty controlling voluntary movements (ataxia), overactive reflexes (hyperreflexia), and uncontrolled eye movements (nystagmus).
 At the age of 9, he started having myoclonic jerks 1-3 times a day.
 Over time, the weakness in his face and limbs progressed causing difficulty with writing, walking, and feeding.
 Currently the participant is nonverbal, wheelchair dependent, uses a G-tube for feeding, and has brain damage (diffuse cerebral atrophy).

-Clinicians and researchers have identified the following genetic change to be causing the participant’s symptoms (Marcogliese et al, 2018).
-To learn more about ongoing research about changes in this gene, please visit the gene page.
+Clinicians and researchers have identified the following genetic change to be causing the participant’s symptoms (Marcogliese et al, 2018):

 If this participant sounds like you or someone you know, please contact us!

 The information provided here is based on individual patient experiences.
 This information is not meant to substitute for advice of a qualified health care provider.
 Please do not use this information to diagnose or develop a treatment plan for a health problem or disease without consulting a qualified health care provider.

 Any mention of products or services is not meant as a recommendation of the products or services.
 Please discuss any options with a qualified health care provider.